-Varieties with the $Ph_p$ gene possess very high resistance to race 0 of the black shank pathogen.
+$\overline{\phantom{a}}$ Varieties with the $Ph_p$ gene possess very high resistance to race 0 of the black shank pathogen.
 Resistance to race 0 in varieties without the $Ph_p$ gene is similar to or higher than that to race 1.

-Average % Survival without a soil fungicide from 3 years of field testing by North Carolina State University.
+&lt;sup>2 Average % Survival without a soil fungicide from 3 years of field testing by North Carolina State University.
 Source: 2020 Tobacco Production Guide, Managing Diseases, Table 8.3.

-Relative Yield Index = yield of each cultivar relative to the yield of all other cultivars in the experiment(s).
+&lt;sup>3 Relative Yield Index = yield of each cultivar relative to the yield of all other cultivars in the experiment(s).
 Yield indexes for "No Black Shank" = average relative yield from the 2015-2020 Virginia OVT tests conducted at the Southern Piedmont AREC, Blackstone.
 Yield indexes for "Black Shank (race 1)" = yield index without black shank multiplied by 2019-2020 NCSU Black Shank-% Survival ratings.

-Tentative ratings based on the limited data available in December 2020.
+&lt;sup>4 Tentative ratings based on the limited data available in December 2020.

 Table 5.
-Reactions to Race 1 Black Shank by Flue-Cured Tobacco Varieties that don't possess the Php gene.
+Reactions to race 1 black shank by flue-cured tobacco varieties that don't possess the $Ph_p$ gene.